AppSecure-nrw/security-belts/blue/code-review.md

 ## Activities

 - Perform code reviews of all code changes on software and infrastructure within the team.
+- Ensure that knowledge gained from the [Security Code Review](../yellow/security-code-review.md) is applied here.
 - Make sure that only approved changes are merged to your main branch within your version control system.
-- A common solution is the use of pull requests in GitHub.
+A common solution is the use of pull requests in GitHub.

 ## Benefits